elwint/endurance-records-cup-tm2/README.md

 The config file `records_eyepiece_enduro.xml` will be used for `plugin.records_eyepiece_enduro.php`

-Your config file `localdatabase.xml` will be used for `plugin.localdatabase_enduro.php`

-You can change the points in `plugin.localdatabase_enduro.php`
+You can also change the points settings in `records_eyepiece_enduro.xml`

 ## Commands